s-heiden/gists/markdown/file-naming-conventions.md

 I could not find a standard, so I will continue using the system I used before, as per: `2019-05[-01] - Korrekte Rechtschreibung in deutscher Sprache, Schlagwörter getrennt mit Kommata für bessere Auffindbarkeit.doc`.

 Document folder names are correctly capitalized and consist of orthographically correct nouns and spaces in English or German.

+Files and folders can have a version number, separated by a space character, as the last part of the name, e.g. `2019-01 - Example document 0.0.1.docx`.

 ## AppleScript